-Official projections for 2015-16 indicate significant reduction of capital investments, with annual capex at HRK1.0 billion, which should revert the city's financial performance to positive territory.
-Moody's believes that Zagreb's administration will be able to match capex with available funding opportunities.
+Official projections for 2016-17 indicate contained annual capex below HRK1.0 billion, which should keep the city's financial performance in positive territory with only limited recourse to new debt.
+Moody's believes that Zagreb's administration will continue to be able to match capex with available funding opportunities.